iaron1895/limerickation/README.md

 Note: when cloning the repository, you will see that there is a folder limerines/my_data that contains pickle files.

-These pickle files can be generated from the below repo
+These pickle files can be generated from the below repo:

 https://github.com/iaron1895/limerickation-set-up